-The Gender Divide: Differences Between Men & Women with MS
+The Gender Divide: Differences Between Men and Women With MS

 MS misdiagnosis

-Past years’ survey results have shown us that misdiagnosis is common in the MS community.
-MS symptoms can mimic several other conditions, so it can sometimes take time to get the correct diagnosis.
+Previous years’ survey results showed us that misdiagnosis is common in the MS community.
+MS symptoms can mimic those of several other conditions, so it can sometimes take time to get the correct diagnosis.
 This year, our survey found that women are actually more likely to be misdiagnosed at first before receiving their MS diagnosis.

 MS progression

-Relapsing-remitting MS is the most common type of MS for both men and women.
-However, women are much more likely to live with RRMS compared to men who are more frequently diagnosed with progressive stages of MS, like secondary-progressive MS and primary-progressive MS.
+Relapsing-remitting MS (RRMS) is the most common type of MS. But women are much more likely than men to live with RRMS.
+Men are more often diagnosed with progressive stages of MS, like secondary-progressive MS and primary-progressive MS.

 MS and other health conditions